mo10/MuseDashModLoader/README.md

         public string Author => "Mo10";

         public string HomePage => "https://github.com/mo10/MuseDashModLoader";
-        /// <summary>
-        /// DoPatching method will be executed after an assembly is loaded.
-        /// If it is empty, the mod will never execute the DoPatching method.
-        /// </summary>
-        public string RequireAssembly => "Assembly-CSharp";

         public void DoPatching()
         {
             var harmony = new Harmony("com.github.mo10.myawesomemod");
             // To do somthing...

+            // When you want to print the log:
+            // ModHelper.ModLogger.Debug("My log output");
         }
     }
 }
 ```
-9. Write your code to DoPatching, which executes when the required assembly loads.
+9. When the MuseDashModLoader runs, the DoPatching method will be executed.

 ## Catch exception

-If your mod throws an exception in DoPatching(), you can find the exception message in `modloader.log`.
+If your mod throws an exception in DoPatching(), you can find the exception message in `Modlogger.log`.

 ## Thanks